darrenzou2000/Choose-Your-own-Adventure-Pirate/README.md

 ---

 ---
+2A: The cre mates follow the captain's orders without hesitation.
+One by one they wet overboard.

+3A: The commotion causes a cre mate to forget that he can't swim.
+He immediately starts panicking.

+3B: A huge wave swallows the ship whole.
+---

+---
 2B: Then suddenly a shark emerges from the water and chases behind the captain's life raft.
 The captain begins to cry for help to the crew members he left behind.

 3C: The crew member decide to help their captain.